 The following mobile applications (apps) provide information and resources about various types of victimization.

 The inclusion of a mobile app on this page does not constitute an official endorsement, guarantee, or approval by OVC.

-Before downloading any app, you may be interested in reviewing information from the App Safety Center, managed by the National Network to End Domestic Violence.
+Before downloading any app, you may be interested in reviewing information from the Safety Net Project, a project of the National Network to End Domestic Violence.